|The Reverend Father

 Kirby is sought out as a conference speaker and retreat leader throughout the United States.

 Jeffrey Kirby was born in Killeen, Texas, while his father was stationed at Fort Hood.
 He was raised in a military family, son of retired First Sergeant Alan Kirby, Jr., and Frances Kirby.
 One of three children, he has an older brother and younger sister, Alan III and Melanie.

 Much of Kirby’s childhood was spent in West Germany, where his father served multiple tours.
 In 1989, with the anticipated fall of the Berlin Wall, the family returned to the United States and made South Carolina their home.

 In 1994, Kirby graduated from Lower Richland High School in Hopkins, SC.

 In April, 2017, the high school honored the positive effects of Kirby’s priestly ministry on society by selecting him as an inaugural inductee of its Shining Diamonds Alumni Hall of Fame.
 The distinction is the highest honor bestowed upon an individual by the high school.

-In 2017, citing his vocations work and his digital programs in Christian formation, the university selected Kirby to receive the alumni Bishop John King Mussio Award for Faithful Service to the Church.
+In 2017, citing his vocations work and his digital programs in Christian formation, Franciscan University selected Kirby to receive its alumni Bishop John King Mussio Award for Faithful Service to the Church.

 While a student in Steubenville, Kirby enlisted in the Army National Guard and served in a Transportation Unit in the city.
 In 1999, he was activated for Operation New Horizons, a relief effort in Nicaragua after the devastation caused by Hurricane Mitch.